chaddro/EasyPopulate-4.0/README.txt

    It is always possible to export the products_id as a user defined field even if products_model is the chosen primary field.
 Use of the products_model field allows for matching of data from perhaps an outside vendor to the data in the database.
-   Use of the products_id will allow export of the store, modification of that file and then again import of the applicable row(s) of data to update the modified field(s).
+   Use of the products_id will allow export of the store, modification of that file and then again import of the applicable row(s) of data to update the modified field(s) (This could include assigning a products_model to the products_id).
    When working with the products_id as a primary key, there are two settings.
 One with products_id only, where rows with a blank products_id will be skipped like with a blank products_model entry described above, the other, blank_new, will assign a new products_id (next "available") for records that have a blank for the products_id field in the applicable row.